kvalle/greetr/blogpost.md

 `pip` is a package manager for Python.
 `virtualenv` is a tool for creating small virtual environments where we can install Python packages, and [virtualenvwrapper](http://virtualenvwrapper.readthedocs.org/en/latest/) is simply a set of tools to make it easier to work with virtual environments.
-Once you have these installed open a fresh terminal, which will force `virtualenvwrapper` to do some initial setup.
+Once you have these installed, open a fresh terminal.
+This will force `virtualenvwrapper` to do some initial setup.

 With newer versions of `virtualenvwrapper` this is all that is needed.
-Should you be using an older version, for example the default one under Ubuntu 12.04, you might also want to add the following lines to your`~/.bashrc` file:
+Should you be using an older version, for example the default one under Ubuntu 12.04, you might also want to add the following lines to your `~/.bashrc` file:

 ```bash
 export WORKON_HOME=~/.virtualenvs